pytorch/pytorch/docs/source/notes/cuda.rst

 .. _cudaGraphLaunch:
     https://docs.nvidia.com/cuda/cuda-runtime-api/group__CUDART__GRAPH.html#group__CUDART__GRAPH_1g1accfe1da0c605a577c22d9751a09597

-Pytorch API
+PyTorch API
 ^^^^^^^^^^^

 .. warning::
     The API presented here is a prototype and may change in future releases.

-Pytorch exposes graphs as a primitive :class:`torch.cuda.CUDAGraph` class, which offers :meth:`~torch.cuda.CUDAGraph.capture_begin`, :meth:`~torch.cuda.CUDAGraph.capture_end`, and :meth:`~torch.cuda.CUDAGraph.replay` methods.
+PyTorch exposes graphs as a primitive :class:`torch.cuda.CUDAGraph` class, which offers :meth:`~torch.cuda.CUDAGraph.capture_begin`, :meth:`~torch.cuda.CUDAGraph.capture_end`, and :meth:`~torch.cuda.CUDAGraph.replay` methods.

-Typically, you shouldn't call :meth:`~torch.cuda.CUDAGraph.capture_begin` or :meth:`~torch.cuda.CUDAGraph.capture_begin` yourself.
-Instead, use one of the convenience wrappers (
+Typically, you shouldn't call :meth:`~torch.cuda.CUDAGraph.capture_begin` or :meth:`~torch.cuda.CUDAGraph.capture_end` yourself.
+Instead, use one of the convenience wrappers:
 :class:`torch.cuda.graph` or
-:class:`torch.cuda.make_graphed_callables`).
+:class:`torch.cuda.make_graphed_callables`.

 :class:`torch.cuda.graph` is a context manager that captures whatever CUDA work you run in its context (no more, no less).
 It's simple and versatile.
 See